Lead videography: Limited video release

+Lead Dramabox

-Lead DramaboxLead Dramabox (stylized as Lead dramabox) is a collection of Japanese television dramas that featured one or more members of Lead.
+Lead Dramabox (stylized as Lead dramabox) is a collection of Japanese television dramas that featured one or more members of Lead.
 It was of limited release during the month of February 2011 and contained thirteen shows spanning across a three disc set.
 The collection was only released on Vision Factory's online shop.

+Information

-InformationLead dramabox is a special DVD collection released by Vision Factory with dramas featuring one or more members of the Japanese hip-hop group Lead (Hiroki Nakadoi, Shinya Tanuichi, Keita Furuya, Akira Kagimoto).
+Lead dramabox is a special DVD collection released by Vision Factory with dramas featuring one or more members of the Japanese hip-hop group Lead (Hiroki Nakadoi, Shinya Tanuichi, Keita Furuya, Akira Kagimoto).
 It was of limited release and buyers could only purchase it through Vision Factory's online shop.

 Spanning across three discs, the collection held thirteen dramas released through Open Cast and Vision Factory.
 Disc one held the dramas Syakkin Kanojo, Syakkin Kanojo 2 1000 Rhapsody, Shitamachi Detective Story -Find Maria!- and Shitamachi Detective Story 2.

 Disc two featured the dramas Flowers ~Junketsu no Yuri~, Senko Hanabi, Kanojo to Boku to Toshokan de, Kokuhaku Sunzentsu!, Oretachi no Relation and Yakusoku no Cafe.
 Disc three held the three dramas Natsu wa Owaranai, Last Love and Game.